Virtual Dual Language State Park Junior Ranger Program

 There are 12 different Junior Ranger activity areas.
 Geology, ecology, history, safety, plants, and wildlife are some of the activity areas you will be exploring.

 You can participate at one park over several days, or you can start at one park, and then do other programs at different parks.
 You should plan to spend about an hour at each activity, and you will have so much fun!

 The Junior Ranger Program is offered free of charge to visitors who have already paid park entrance or camping fees.
-Not all of the state parks participate in these programs.
-So, to find out which parks offer Junior Ranger activities, you can use our handy list.
-Call the park at the listed number for the program schedule.
-You can also visit the state parks Upcoming Events webpage, where dates and times are listed for Junior Ranger programs at many parks.
+Not all of our state parks participate in these programs.
+To find out which parks offer Junior Ranger activities see the list linked below and call the specific park at the listed number and ask about their program schedule.
+You can also visit the state parks' Upcoming Events webpage, where dates and times are listed for Junior Ranger programs at many parks.
 (Not all Junior Ranger programs are listed on the events page.)

 No program at the park you're going to visit?
 We also offer the Junior Ranger Adventure Guide in English and Spanish.
 You can print it out before you go to the park and then have fun doing the activities with your whole family.
 When you've finished all the fun activities in the guide, you win an award!

 There are also special Junior Ranger Adventure Guides for each of these parks.
 Fill them in and learn more about the park when you visit.
 Show your completed booklet to park staff, and you can collect your Junior Ranger badge.

 Angel Island State Park (PDF, 5.23 MB)